FarisDou/Microsoft-Sentinel-SIEM/README.md

 - Malware-Generator-EICAR.ps1
 (this can be done manually by creating a text file with the EICAR string in it)

-> Run this in powershell and it will create a Windows Security Alert.
-Alernatively, you can make a .txt file and combine the two parts of the script and save it to trigger the alert.
+> Run this in Powershell and it will create a Windows Security Alert.
+Alternatively, you can make a .txt file and combine the two parts of the script and save it to trigger the alert.

 ![mstsc_UnFJHU7CGl](https://user-images.githubusercontent.com/109401839/235332812-697bc84c-5e57-4992-b362-d5a4ddfba704.png)